Biden, Modi to deepen US-India cooperation in White House talks

-Two days of carefully orchestrated official events had a rocky start on Wednesday afternoon, however, when Modi was so late to a planned tour of the National Science Foundation that the president's wife Jill Biden, a teacher, started without him.
+Two days of carefully orchestrated official events had a rocky start on Wednesday afternoon (Jun 21), however, when Modi was so late to a planned tour of the National Science Foundation that the president's wife Jill Biden, a teacher, started without him.

 Washington wants India to be a strategic counterweight to China and sees India as a critical partnership.
 Modi is seeking to raise the influence that India, the world's most populous country at 1.4 billion, has on the world stage.